How does animal-assisted therapy works? Benefits of such therapy?

 Post-traumatic stress disorder (PTSD) is a mental illness associated with people who have witnessed or experienced life-threatening events such as war, natural disasters, near-death accidents, and other such circumstances that trigger extreme responses of the brain.
 This disorder causes the person to feel frightened of the trauma even long after the triggering event happened, resulting in high levels of stress on the patient.

 Treatment for PTSD is already available in the form of psychotherapy—both cognitive processing and prolonged exposure—which focuses on processing the memory of the traumatic event.
-Also, eye movement desensitization and reprocessing (EMDR) is also available, which in turn focuses on the sounds and movements associated with the event.
-Another way of treating PTSD is animal therapy.
+Also, another treatment for PTSD is eye movement desensitization and reprocessing (EMDR), which focuses on the sounds and movements associated with the event.
+Another therapy is the so-called animal-assisted treatment.

-Here are five characteristics of PTSD service dogs which allow them to do the fantastic job of assisting you through your recovery:
+Here are five characteristics of PTSD service dogs, the so-called animal-assisted therapy, which allows them to do the fantastic job of helping you through your recovery:

 They would keep you company day in, day out.
 As they remain their eye and focus on you, you can feel more secure knowing that some “buddy” cares for you, without any grudges, full-time.

 Dogs surely love running outside under the heat of the morning sun, picking up the Frisbee you threw and going back to you with full excitement, or just swimming around the pool in the cool of the day.
-As they do these things they usually love to do, they encourage you to go out in the process—prompting you to enjoy the world as it is and appreciate what nature has to offer, outside of your comfort zone.
+As they do these things they usually love to do, they encourage you to go out in the process.
+As therapy dogs, they prompt you to enjoy the world as it is and appreciate what nature has to offer, outside of your comfort zone.